codefresh-io/docs.codefresh.io/_docs/gitops-quick-start/gitops-runtimes/runtime.md

-If you reviewed and verified that you meet the requirements for a GitOps Runtime, let's go ahead and install the Runtime.
+If you've reviewed and verified that you meet the requirements for a GitOps Runtime, let's go ahead and install the Runtime.

 ## Before you begin
 Verify you meet and have completed the [prerequisites]({{site.baseurl}}/docs/gitops-quick-start/gitops-runtimes/verify-requirements/)